CsBigDataHub/working-with-vim/pages/writing.md

 To type a digraph, in INSERT mode, type `ctrl-k {char} {char}`

 The first character is the letter, the second the additional mark.
-For example, to add an tilde over an n, I would type `ctrl-k n ~` which gives me the spanish `ñ` character.
+For example, to add an tilde over an n, I would type `ctrl-k n ~` which gives me the Spanish `ñ` character.

 Here are a set of the most common examples, see `:help digraphs-default` for a more complete list.